SeanLee97/AnglE/README.md

     logging_steps=100
 )

-# 5. evaluate
+# 4. evaluate
 corrcoef = angle.evaluate(ds['test'])
 print('Spearman\'s corrcoef:', corrcoef)
 ```

 ### 💡 Others

-- To enable `llm` training, please specify `--is_llm 1` and configure appropriate LoRA hyperparameters.
+- To enable `llm` training, you **must** manually specify `--is_llm 1` and configure appropriate LoRA hyperparameters.
 - To enable `billm` training, please specify `--apply_billm 1` and configure appropriate `billm_model_class` such as `LLamaForCausalLM` (refer to: https://github.com/WhereIsAI/BiLLM?tab=readme-ov-file#usage).
 - To enable espresso sentence embeddings (ESE), please specify `--apply_ese 1` and configure appropriate ESE hyperparameters via `--ese_kl_temperature float` and `--ese_compression_size integer`.
+- To apply prompts during training:
+  - Use `--text_prompt` for Format A (applies to both text1 and text2)
+  - Use `--query_prompt` for query field in Format B/C
+  - Use `--doc_prompt` for positive/negative fields in Format B/C
 - To convert the trained AnglE models to `sentence-transformers`, please run `python scripts/convert_to_sentence_transformers.py --help` for more details.